Using the best carbon steel pans, you’ll enjoy a much more rewarding kitchen experience.

 - Put your coated cookware in the oven, ideally on the rack just above your baking sheet.
 Your baking sheet will catch the oil drips.
 Leave your pan in the oven for an hour.
 After, you can turn the oven off to let your pan cool before removing it once cool

 First, make sure you’re working in a ventilated space.
 You can use this method if you don’t have an oven so you can season your cookware.
 Here’s how it’s done:

 - Put the pan on the stove on medium to high heat.
-Make sure you heat your pan until it’s really hot.
+Make sure you heat your pan until it’s sweltering.
 You’ll notice smoke wisps that rise while your pan starts browning.
-Once done, you can take the pan out from the stove and you’re ready for stage two…
+Once done, you can take the pan out from the stove, and you’re ready for stage two…

 - Start greasing your pan!
 You can use a paper towel or dishcloth to coat with oil or lard.
 Spread it over the pan until completely coated.
-Put the pan back onto your burner, and then set it to high heat this time in order to liquefy the fat.
-This will turn black
+Put the pan back onto your burner, and then set it to high heat this time to liquefy the fat.
+This will turn black.

 - Cool your pan completely

 Note that your pan is going to discolor, but that’s not a problem.
 This happens during seasoning.